stencilman/fastcodeai_workspace/TOUR_SYSTEM.md

 ## Storage

-The system uses `localStorage` to track:
+The system uses database storage via API:

-- `fastcodeai-tour-completed`: Whether user completed tour
-- `fastcodeai-new-user`: Manual flag for testing new user experience
+- Tour completion status is stored in the database
+- No client-side localStorage dependencies
+- Consistent across devices and sessions

 ## Responsive Design